qwertologe/pgn4web/README.md

 The embedded items remain subject to their original licenses (if any).
 Details are documented in pgn4web/README.txt

-The used [[http://ixian.com/chess/jin-piece-sets/|jin piece sets]] has a changed license these days:
+The used [jin piece sets](http://ixian.com/chess/jin-piece-sets/) has a changed license these days:
-[[http://creativecommons.org/licenses/by/4.0/|Creative Commons Attribution 4.0 International License]] (in pgn4web is still version 3.0 mentioned).
+[Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/) - in pgn4web is still version 3.0 mentioned.

 Remaining pgn4web (plugin) code is copyright (C) 2014-2016 Michael Arlt